© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mound and Bailey Castle 495m NW of Ditch Hill Bridge is a scheduled monument protected by Cadw under reference RD057.
 View the official record →

-Mound and Bailey Castle 495m NW of Ditch Hill Bridge is a motte-and-bailey fortification situated in Radnorshire, Wales.
+Mound and Bailey Castle, located 495 metres north-west of Ditch Hill Bridge in Radnorshire, is a motte-and-bailey fortification dating to the Norman period.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD057.

 Mound and Bailey Castle 495m NW of Ditch Hill Bridge dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mound and Bailey Castle 495m NW of Ditch Hill Bridge is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD057.